stellakaval/stellakaval.github.io/_projects/memorysafety.md

 - Mastery in the exploitation of memory safety vulnerabilities, including buffer overflow and integer conversion vulnerabilities
 - Proficiency in understanding and analyzing C code for potential vulnerabilities, such as off-by-one errors
 - Advanced exploit development using Python, including crafting payloads to exploit vulnerabilities effectively
-- Expertise in debugging and analyzing program behavior to identify and exploit vulnerabilities efficiently